abbbi/nullfsvfs/README.md

 * replace simple_statfs call with real one, show free space of a directory that can be passed during kernel module load
-* return the size of the files with contents like /dev/zero
 * support multiple parameters for write= option
 * allow regex for write= option via trace.h